Skip to main content

 Problem: Quill gives clichéd or bland suggestions.
 Solution:

-• Be more specific in your prompt
+• Be more specific in your prompt.

-• Ask for “unexpected” or “original” alternatives
+• Ask for “unexpected,” “original,” or “subtle” alternatives.

-• Provide more context about your story’s unique elements
+• Provide more context about your story’s unique elements or character bios.

 Inconsistent Character Voice